-That being said, certain versions do allow you to connect to a later version.
-However, they come with their fair share of connectivity issues and bugs, so they’re generally not recommended.
+That being said, certain versions allow you to connect to a later version.
+However, they have their fair share of connectivity issues and bugs, so they’re generally not recommended.

-Nonetheless, you will generally be on the same edition since the Xbox service regularly updates your current games unless you’re devoid of an internet connection.
+Nonetheless, you will generally be on the same edition since the Xbox service regularly updates your current games unless you lack an internet connection.

 Playing on LAN: Server’s Side

 For those unaware, the server is usually the one that has a Minecraft world.
-The rest of the players join its world from their respective PCs in order to enjoy the respective multiplayer experience.
+The rest of the players join its world from their respective PCs to enjoy the multiplayer experience.

 That being said, the process is generally simple and should require no more than 5 minutes.
 Here is how you can play Minecraft multiplayer through a local area network: